BlueR00K/Note_Book_PY/OOP/property_setter_getter.md

 ---

+---

+## 11. Summary

-*These advanced examples show how to use properties, setters, and getters in Python to create robust, maintainable, and Pythonic classes.
-Mastering properties is key to effective encapsulation and clean APIs.*
+Mastering properties, setters, and getters in Python enables you to create robust, maintainable, and Pythonic classes.
+Using these tools effectively is key to encapsulation, validation, and clean APIs in professional Python development.